k2view-academy/K2View-Academy/articles/39_fabric_catalog/20_catalog_APIs.md

 The API builds the Catalog artifacts, based on a given version.
 The artifacts include the details of all Catalog fields with their properties, such as Classification and PII.
 The artifact is created in a CSV format, saved into the ```Implementation/SharedObjects/Interfaces/Discovery/MTable``` folder of the Project tree and is uploaded to the Fabric memory as an [MTable](/articles/09_translations/06_mtables_overview.md).

-Starting from V8.3, the artifacts of the relations might also be extracted by the API.
+Starting from V8.3, the artifacts of relations might also be extracted by the API.
 It can be done when setting ```refersTo=true``` in the API's input.
+The relations artifact is is created in a CSV format, saved into the ```Implementation/SharedObjects/Interfaces/Discovery/MTable``` folder of the Project tree and is uploaded to the Fabric memory as an [MTable](/articles/09_translations/06_mtables_overview.md).

-Refer to the [Catalog Artifacts article](09_build_artifacts.md) for more details about the extract files structure and naming convention.
+Refer to the [Catalog Artifacts article](09_build_artifacts.md) for more details about the relations extract files structure and naming convention.

 **Example of an API call:**